-1. Private Sonoma and Napa Wine Tour from San Francisco
+1. Private Sonoma and Napa Valley Wine Tours from San Francisco

 This tour is a private wine tour with a private car and a personal chauffeur.
-While this tour has a predetermined list of wineries and wine tours to visit, it can be customized based on the preferences of your small group.
+While this tour has a predetermined list of wineries and wine tours to visit, it will be a customized experience based on the preferences of your small group.

 The tour is an all-day, 8-hour tour that explores the specialty of 25 vineyards wine tastings and tours.
 In addition to San Francisco wine tours, the tour explores Sonoma and Napa Valley wineries.
 The different wineries produce award-winning California wines.

 Highlights of this tour include scenic views of the Golden Gate bridge on the commute to the San Francisco wine tastings.
 Since this tour is private, visitors experience the wine tastings in an intimate setting.
 As a souvenir, you get a bottle of wine to take home.